ericholscher/ericholscher.com/site/consulting.rst

 Having great documentation lowers your support costs, gets users onboarded faster, and is a requirement for shipping quality software.
-Integrating documentation into your product process is a great way to enable quality docuemtation, and I can help build a culture around documentation in your company.
+Integrating documentation into your product process is a great way to enable quality documentation, and I can help build a culture around documentation in your company.

 Reach out to me at eric@ericholscher.com if you'd like to talk more.